11cafe/comfyui-workspace-manager/README.md

 - 📑Quickly duplicate flow in right-click menu
 - cloud sync & backup workspace so you will never lose your data (Upcoming!)
 - One-click share workflow (Upcoming!)

+Recommend using Chrome browser for the best experience.
+Safari doesn't work well.
+Edge or firefox should be fine too.

 ### v1.7
 open workflow in new tab, 1click model install from civitai, automatic install missing models for workflow, view image gen metadata in gallery (prompt, sampler, models used).